vovopap/blog/_posts/2019-10-22-couchdb-challenges-building-offline-first-mobile-application.md

 I had two ways to solve this problem:
 1. Write a service that synces each db serially using one-time replication. setTimeout(), baby!
 2. Create a nodejs server that listens to global_changes feed and emits events when any change happens in any db.
-Each client would then listen to this events and run one-time replications only when needed.
+Each client would then listen to these events and run one-time replications only when needed.

 The advantage of #1 is easy implementation.
 The disadvantage is a lot of unnecessary requests to the remote CouchDB, especially if no changes are being made.